Duff Green: Meeting with Abraham Lincoln in Virginia

-On April 4, 1865, near the end of the war, Green reportedly met with US President Abraham Lincoln aboard a US Navy ship as the latter visited Virginia.
+On April 4, 1865, near the end of the war, Green reportedly met with US President Abraham Lincoln aboard a US Navy ship, USS Malvern, as the latter visited Virginia.
 Calling Green a friend, Lincoln greeted him amicably with a smile at first, but Green did not reciprocate in kind, refusing to shake Lincoln's hand when it was offered.
 In full view of US Navy admiral David Dixon Porter, Green reportedly then proceeded to verbally berate Lincoln, calling him a tyrant, a murderer, and accusing him of visiting Virginia only to gloat boastfully over the defeated Confederacy as well as accusing him of starting the Civil War.
-After patiently listening to Green berate him for a while, Lincoln's smile soon disappeared and he became incensed, angrily condemning Green as being a traitor to the United States for supporting its wartime enemy, the Confederacy:
+After listening patiently to Green berate him for a while, Lincoln's smile soon disappeared and, according to Porter's narrative, Lincoln became incensed, angrily condemning Green as a traitor for advocating the Confederacy:

-Green, surprised and left speechless by Lincoln's rare bout of anger, quickly exited the room and was removed from the ship.
+Porter's account ends with Green, surprised and left speechless by Lincoln's rare bout of anger, quickly exiting the room and being removed from the ship.
+According to another eyewitness account, however, namely that of Lincoln's bodyguard William H. Crook, Lincoln listened impassively and said nothing until Green, having "exhausted himself," said, "I would like, sir, to go to my friends," prompting Lincoln to direct General Godfrey Weitzel, who was also present, to "please give Mr. Green a pass to go to his friends."

 Pardon by Andrew Johnson

-After the war, Green was pardoned by President Andrew Johnson for his support of the Confederacy and paid a $20,000 fine.
+After the war, Green was pardoned by President Andrew Johnson for his advocacy of the Confederacy, and paid a $20,000 fine.

 Later life and death

 Green was one of the founding members of the Pennsylvania Fiscal Agency, incorporated November 1, 1859 in Pennsylvania.
 At the time, he gained 42,000 shares but paid with a bad check the 5% payment on only 5,000 shares.
 On March 26, 1864, Thomas C. Durant, the vice president of the Union Pacific Railroad Company purchased the corporation as a front construction company, whereby the directors and principal stock holders of the Union Pacific retained all construction profits.
 They then used the funds to purchase Union Pacific stock at par value and resell it on the open market for even greater profits.
 Durant changed the company name to the Crédit Mobilier of America.
-The scandal involving the sale of discounted Credit Mobilier stock to Congressional members voting for payment of exorbitant transcontinental railroad construction costs took place during the Johnson administration but was uncovered during the Grant administration.
+The scandal involving the sale of discounted Credit Mobilier stock to Congressional members voting for payment of exorbitant transcontinental railroad construction costs occurred during the Johnson administration but was revealed during the Grant administration.

-Green died in Dalton, a city that he had helped to build.
+Green died in Dalton, Georgia, a city that he had helped to build.